The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Mt.
 Ingólfsfjall and Silfurberg

 Mt.
-Ingólfsfjall is around 8 km long and 5 km wide table mountain, with the highest peak, Inghóll, rising some 551 meters in the air.
+Ingólfsfjall is around 8 km long and 5 km wide, a table mountain with the highest peak, Inghóll, rising some 551 meters above sea level.

-The story goes that he chose this location so that he could see his first settlement.
+The story goes that he chose this location to see his first settlement.
 And that his dog is buried in a smaller mound.

 There is also a spot in the middle of Reykjavík where Ingólfur Arnarson is believed to have been buried, so we don't know for sure, but it is fun to speculate.